Turbasen/turbasen.py/README.md

 turbasen.handle_event('api.get_object', my_handler)
 ```

-* `api.get_object`: Triggered whenever a GET request is made to retrieve a single object the REST API.
+* `api.get_object`: GET request made for a single object
-* `api.get_objects`: Triggered whenever a GET request is made to retrieve a list of objects from the REST API.
+* `api.get_objects`: GET request for a new page with list of objects - called once for each new page
-* `api.post_object`: Triggered whenever an object is POSTed to the REST API.
+* `api.post_object`: POST request made with a new object
+* `api.put_object`: PUT request made for an existing object
+* `api.delete_object`: DELETE request made for an existing object